-- supervisory fees and duties paid to the Liechtenstein FMA; - the costs of drawing up, printing and mailing the annual report and other publications prescribed by law; - the costs of notices from the sub-funds to the investors, including price publications, that are published in the official publication media and any other newspapers or electronic media designated by the Investment Company; - fees and costs for licensing and supervision of the sub-fund abroad; - fees payable in connection with the AIF's distribution at home and abroad (e.g. consultancy, legal and translation costs); - fees in connection with any listing of the sub-fund on an exchange; - fees, costs and charges in connection with determining and publishing tax factors for all countries in which the AIF is authorised for public sale or private placements take place and such tax factors are required, such charges to be based on the actual outlays at standard market rates; - fees payable for paying agents, representatives and other proxies performing similar functions in Liechtenstein and abroad; - an appropriate proportion of printing and advertising costs incurred directly in connection with the distribution and sale of units;

-- fees paid to certified auditors and tax advisors; - costs in connection with asset valuation and proof of asset ownership that arise in the fulfilment of regulatory obligations; - fees for the Management Board of the Investment Company and fees for the members of the Board of Directors of the Investment Company; - costs of special-purpose vehicles employed in order to achieve the investment strategy; - set-up costs as per Art.
+- supervisory fees and duties paid to the Liechtenstein FMA; - · the costs of drawing up, printing and mailing the annual report and other publications prescribed by law; - the costs of notices from the sub-funds to the investors, including price publications, that are published in the official publication media and any other newspapers or electronic media designated by the Investment Company; - fees and costs for licensing and supervision of the sub-fund abroad; - fees payable in connection with the AIF's distribution at home and abroad (e.g. consultancy, legal and translation costs); - fees in connection with any listing of the sub-fund on an exchange; - fees, costs and charges in connection with determining and publishing tax factors for all countries in which the AIF is authorised for public sale or private placements take place and such tax factors are required, such charges to be based on the actual outlays at standard market rates; - fees payable for paying agents, representatives and other proxies performing similar functions in Liechtenstein and abroad; - an appropriate proportion of printing and advertising costs incurred directly in connection with the distribution and sale of units; - fees paid to certified auditors and tax advisors; - costs in connection with asset valuation and proof of asset ownership that arise in the fulfilment of regulatory obligations; - fees for the Management Board of the Investment Company and fees for the members of the Board of Directors of the Investment Company; - costs of special-purpose vehicles employed in order to achieve the investment strategy; - costs, fees and charges in connection with the identification and publication of information in connection with the regulation on sustainability-related disclosures in the financial services sector (EU 2019/2088 SFDR) or related regulations; - set-up costs as per Art.
 67; - measures as per Art.
 68; - extraordinary measures as per Art.
 69; - liquidation costs as per Art.
 70.